 What to do there: Step into a green oasis in the heart of Bangkok, feeling as though you’ve been transported to a small jungle far from the city crowds.
 Wander through the verdant gardens and enjoy the calm and tranquil atmosphere.
 Watch as people demonstrate traditional silk weaving techniques and learn more about the silk production process, and see people performing graceful Thai dancing.
 View the large collection of art and religious memorabilia, with items from all across Thailand and the wider Southeast Asian region.

-Why it’s awesome: The Giant Swing is a towering red frame in front of the sparkling Wat Suthat.
+Why it’s awesome: The Giant Swing is a towering red frame in front of the sparkling Wat Suthat and one of the lesser-visited places in Bangkok.
 The swing was once used in ancient Brahmin religious ceremonies and there are old pictures showing the swing in action.
-Built in the 1780s, the swing was moved to its current location in 1920.
+Built-in the 1780s, the swing was moved to its current location in 1920.
 It was used for religious rituals until the 1930s.
 Made from teak wood, the frame stands at more than 30 metres (98 feet) high.
 Wat Suthat is an impressive temple, though it sees fewer visitors than Bangkok’s major temples so still retains a peaceful and spiritual air.
 It has beautiful wooden carvings, striking murals, and large Buddha statues.